-The breast implant cc size (volume measured in cc or cubic centimetres), and profile (the projection or ‘height’) is one of the key breast augmentation decisions for an outcome that looks natural and proportioned.
-Getting this balance right is a daunting task, but it’s not one you’ll be making alone.
+The breast implant size (volume measured in cc or cubic centimetres), and profile (the projection or ‘height’) is one of the key Breast Augmentation decisions.

 What are the drawbacks of implants that are ‘too small’?

-How to avoid this problem with your breast implants.
+How to address this concern with your breast implants?

-- Use computerised 3-D technology to visualise the way the implants might look on your physique
+- Use computerised 3D technology to visualise the way the different Breast Implant CC’s might look on your physique

-- Recognise this is only a ‘sample’ and is not predictive – humans, in real life after surgery, and machines, in visual outcomes, will always have differences – some can be significant BUT these technologies (such as Vectra models) are very helpful for visualisation from an external perspective
+- Recognise this is only a ‘sample’ and is not predictive – humans, in real life after surgery, and machines, in visual outcomes, will always have differences – some can be significant BUT these technologies may be helpful for visualisation from an external perspective

 - Wear fillers for a few days in different sizes, in many different outfits, and ask yourself: